 Not sure you want to go to the vet yet?

 Other symptoms can range from obvious to not so obvious.
-Remember that these signs do not develop suddenly, but happen over the course of several weeks to months.
-These include any of the following: wheezing, sneezing, nasal discharge, nostrils are either crusted or plugged, lethargy, depression, diarrhea, egg binding and dystocia, tail-bobbing, lack of appetite, severe weight loss, poor feather color, swollen eyes, ocular discharge, gagging, bad smelling breath.
-These sings are of a very sick parrot that needs immediate attention so please keep a look out for these.
+Remember that these signs do not develop suddenly, but happen over several weeks to months.
+These include any of the following: wheezing, sneezing, nasal discharge, nostrils are either crusted or plugged.
+Lethargy, depression, diarrhea, egg binding and dystocia, tail-bobbing, lack of appetite, severe weight loss, poor feather color, swollen eyes, ocular discharge, gagging, bad-smelling breath.
+These sings are of a very sick parrot that needs immediate attention so please keep a lookout for these.

 What is the treatment of hypovitaminosis A?

 Vitamin A supplementation will need to begin immediately.
-Secondary to the lack of Vitamin A is the most threatening condition of a microbial infection.
-If an infection arises one have an avian vet treat it immediately and aggressively.
-If precautions are taken early in the process of infection and it is diagnosed and treated early, the parrot’s illness can usually be cured without any lasting effects.
-The parrot may need to be hospitalized for a period of time in order to receive specialized medical care.
-Your veterinarian may use an incubator or nebulizer, and the bird may also need to be tube fed and given injections.
+Secondary to the lack of Vitamin A is the most threatening condition of microbial infection.
+If an infection arises one has an avian vet treat it immediately and aggressively.
+If precautions are taking early in the process of infection and it diagnoses and treats early.
+The parrot’s illness can usually cure without any lasting effects.
+The parrot may need to hospitalize for some time to receive specialized medical care.
+Your veterinarian may use an incubator or nebulizer.
+And the bird may also need to be tube-fed and given injections.